paulrid/learn-grunt-bower/README.md

 bower init
 ```

+## Exercise

+Compare the usual bower.json you normally have and the bower.json created by bower init.
+Is there any difference?

 ## Install a third party library

 You can install a library by running bower install followed by the name of that library.